 Axon is a supply chain 4.0 solution that we develop in collaboration with our AI partner Genzai.
 During our Axon event in December, our customers Bridgestone, Tereos and Alpro shared insights they gleaned through Axon.
-The next question is: How can we find out more quickly what input parameters matter most to get the best EBITDA results?
+I believe the next question is: How can we find out more quickly what input parameters matter most to get the best EBITDA results?
 This is how we tame the AI beast.

 3 quick insights

 - Acceleration: AI algorithms can accelerate (from weeks down to hours) labor-intensive scenario analyses.

 - A critical human mindset: The measured accuracy of an algorithm can be used to determine if you have sufficient data to apply your knowledge or if you need to continue digging deeper before deriving conclusions.

 - Cascade: The cascaded approach, where man and machine take alternating turns, leads to faster results that are also recognized and trusted by our engineers.
 The AI algorithms have assisted the Bluecrux engineers in achieving more accurate and faster manufacturing and distribution footprint results for their customers.

 What input parameters matter most?

 Supply chains use more than 1,000 supply chain nodes with different input parameters and produce more than 5,000 output parameters with EBITDA as a key output to analyze each scenario.

 To investigate AI algorithms’ potential to accelerate the scenario analysis phase, Bluecrux asked Genzai to apply artificial intelligence solutions.
 With these scenarios, the main objective was to find out more quickly what input parameters matter most to get the best EBITDA results of the model.

 Step 1: Five regression models

 How do the underlying data structures work?
 And how is the data for machine learning and regression modeling prepared?
 In Microsoft Azure Machine Learning, we tested five different regression models:

 - Neural Network